UCSF-DataSci/ds217-11-final-jack-neary/report.md

     - Beyond prediction, this analysis can inform fog alerts, sensor placement, and city planning, bridging raw meteorological data to actionable public safety decisions.

 - **Limitation**
     - Learning how the models can act up and figure out what happened can be very tricky to figure out, but learning more about machine learning algorithms and these data science pipelines, being able to investigate unusual patterns (like this specific train/test issue?)helps build a deeper understanding of model behavior, potential limitations, and how to spot and handle errors that are made.

-- **Next Steps**
+- **Conclusion**
     - In short: Being able to do a full front-to-back project like this is a very rewarding process and things are learned at each step of the way.
 Each stage of this workflow -from data exploration and cleaning, feature engineering, modeling and visualizations- offers insights, reinforces understanding of key concepts, and promotes learning and sharpening technical skills.